 How often do you tell Siri or Alexa something and they provide you with completely different information!

-These audio files are often patient records, letters, and reports regarding treatment and outcomes, so confidentiality is vital, a skill well understood by service personnel.
+The audio files are often patient records, letters, and reports regarding treatment and outcomes, so confidentiality is vital, a skill well understood by service personnel.

 - This is an article I have written previously about different types of transcription work.

 - And this one details the different training courses and equipment that you will need for the job.

 20. Join Xerox’s Heroes@Home Program (Salary Dependent On Role)